Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 We need to understand the customs and practices that were common in the Middle East and particularly in Corinth.
 Many cultures have quite different practices, and these change over time.
 In this country not so long ago, men wore trousers, and women wore skirts or dresses.
 It was just not considered right for women to wear trousers.

 What other cultural differences can you suggest?
 (At this point people may suggest that things written in the bible should be applied today without regard for cultural differences (Contextualisation).
-But a few studies ago we did need to understand the culture of the time when looking at food offered to idols).
+But two studies ago we did need to understand the culture of the time when looking at food offered to idols).

 How about Corinth?
 Firstly it was a general custom that men would always cut their hair short and women would always let their hair grow long.